aessing/Presentations/README.md

 ## :ambulance: Support Information

-For further information about this project, how to [contribute](CONTRIBUTING.md), or how to contact me, please have a look at the [support document](SUPPORT.md) of this repository.
-It also contains information about [security related topics](SECURITY.md), and more.
+For further information about this project, how to [contribute](CONTRIBUTING.md), or how to contact us, please have a look at the [support document](SUPPORT.md) of this repository.
+It also contains information about [security related topics](SECURITY.md), [licensing](LICENSE.md), and more.

 ## :man_judge: Disclaimer